 Once a provider has completed the appropriate application and other supporting documentation the course provider can login to ARELLO's Course Management System (CMS) to create a submission for certification.
 If you do not already have certified courses, please contact us with your company name, contact name, address, email address and phone number so we can establish your account.
-Once the course provider has submitted the application using the CMS and made arrangements for payment (you may pay by credit card or check/invoice), ARELLO's review team will enter into a cooperative effort to help the course(s) meet the Standards The reviewer assigned to your course submission may request changes in course design or delivery.
+Once the course provider has submitted the application using the CMS and made arrangements for payment (you may pay by credit card or check/invoice), ARELLO's review team will enter into a cooperative effort to help the course(s) meet the Standards.
+The reviewer assigned to your course submission may request changes in course design or delivery.
 When the course meets the Standards, it will be approved and certified.
 The provider will receive notification of certification via email and instructions on how to print official course summary certificates.
 The course will also be listed on this web site along with contact information for course provider.
 Certification is granted for a (3) three-year period, at which time the provider can apply for recertification.

-2. Download and complete the appropriate applications and forms (multiple courses of the same delivery method can be included on one application.
+- Download and complete the appropriate applications and forms (multiple courses of the same delivery method can be included on one application.
 Review fees for individual courses apply).Please find the type of certification you are seeking and download the documents on the Applications page.

-4. Login to the CMS and create a "New Submission."
+- Login to the CMS and create a "New Submission."
 Please do not create a new submission until you have your documentation ready to submit.

-5. Read the directions carefully when creating a new submission and contact us if you have any questions.
+- Read the directions carefully when creating a new submission and contact us if you have any questions.